parakeet-nest/parakeet/examples/75-mcp-sse/README.md

 # the plugins are already built
 ```

-Then, you can run every sqmples of the current directory
+Then, you can run every samples of the current directory